Albatross (instrumental): Commercial performance

-Vernon recalled that the song first gained traction when it was played during the end credits of a Top of the Pops segment.
-CBS had initially attempted to secure the song a place on Top of the Pops, but the program was hesitant to play the song over their belief that it lacked commercial viability.
+Vernon recalled that the instrumental first gained traction when it was played during the end credits of a Top of the Pops segment.
+CBS had initially attempted to secure the instrumental a place on Top of the Pops, but the program was hesitant to play the instrumental due to their belief that it lacked commercial viability.
 The program later found an open 45-second slot during the end credits and opted to fill it with an audio clip of "Albatross".
 The next day, CBS received an influx of orders for the single.
-Fleetwood Mac was subsequently booked for an interview with Simon Dee, granting the band further exposure, and the song's appearance in a documentary further bolstered its sales numbers.
-The song was a success in several countries and remains Fleetwood Mac's only number-one hit in the UK Singles Chart, spending one week at the top in January 1969.
-At its commercial peak, the song was selling 60,000 copies per week.
+Fleetwood Mac was subsequently booked for an interview with Simon Dee, granting the band further exposure, and the instrumental's appearance in a documentary further bolstered its sales numbers.
+The instrumental was a success in several countries and remains Fleetwood Mac's only number-one hit in the UK Singles Chart, spending one week at the top in January 1969.
+At its commercial peak, the instrumental was selling 60,000 copies per week.

 In a 1970 interview with Record Mirror, Fleetwood commented that the single "altered people's opinions of the band.
 Before we were more or less a straight blues band, but now people have had to get used to us playing what we feel like – and not necessarily the blues."
-He also said that the song's success encouraged them to place more value in releasing singles.
+He also said that the instrumental's success encouraged them to place more attention on releasing singles.

 "Albatross" was re-released in the United Kingdom in April 1973 as part of a CBS Records series entitled "Hall of Fame Hits", and enjoyed a second UK chart run, peaking at number 2.
 Archived footage of the band was aired on Top of the Pops to accompany the audio clip of "Albatross", during which the host mistakenly announced that the band had since broken up.

 Critical reception

 Writing for New Musical Express, Derek Johnson thought that "Albatross" was a musical departure from the band's previous single, "Need Your Love So Bad".
-He described "Albatross" as a "slow and brilliantly descriptive instrumental" and a "technically exemplary guitar duet" that evoked the song "Sleep Walk".
-Johnson concluded the review by proclaiming that the song had little chart potential.
-Following the song's entry into the top ten, Tony Wilson of Melody Maker wrote that the "Albatross" was "a rather surprising hit, being an instrumental and not the familiar heavy blues feel of the Mac's music."
+He described "Albatross" as a "slow and brilliantly descriptive instrumental" and a "delicate and technically exemplary guitar duet" that evoked the song "Sleep Walk".
+Johnson concluded the review by proclaiming that "Albatross" had little chart potential.
+Following the intrumental's entry into the top ten, Tony Wilson of Melody Maker wrote that the "Albatross" was "a rather surprising hit, being an instrumental and not the familiar heavy blues feel of the Mac's music."